leluque/university-site-cms/README.md

-# REFACTORING AND UPDATE NOTICE
+# REFACTORING AND UPDATING NOTICE

 This project is old and requires refactoring.
 It uses a traditional MVC architecture and an old version of Spring.

 IT WILL BE GRADUALLY REFACTORED TO A BETTER ARCHITECTURE AND NEWER VERSIONS OF TECHNOLOGY.
 STILL, CHANGES WILL BE MADE TO DATABASES AND REACTIVE PROGRAMMING WILL BE USED.

+REFACTORING STEPS (NOT NECESSARILY IN THIS ORDER):
+* Use clean architecture;
+* Change database to PostgreSQL or MongoDB;
+* Change frontend to React with Next, Svelte or Thymeleaf with HMX;
+* Use Spring Reactive.

 # University website and CMS - Content Management System